ethanokamura/perfectline/src/content/linked-list/constructors.md

 ### Copy Constructor
 The copy constructor will be similar to the list constructor except we are copying values from another list rather than a set of values.

-Again this is very similar to the list constructor because we are essentially just looping through the list we want to copy and inserting those values into our own list.
+Again this is very similar to the list constructor because we are essentially just looping through the list we want to copy and inserting those values into our list.

 The parameter for this function is a reference to another `LinkedList`!

 We start by defining a reference to the head of the other `LinkedList`.
-We say "while the current node exists" (or is not null), we will push that data into our list!
-To move onto the next node in the other list, we assign our current node to the next node.
+We say "While the current node exists" (or is not null), we will push that data into our list!
+To move on to the next node in the other list, we assign our current node to the next node.
 ```cpp
 // copy constructor
 LinkedList(const LinkedList<T> &another) {